 The CCBHC must publish a sliding fee discount schedule(s) that includes all services the CCBHC offers on the CCBHC website, and post in the waiting room of all CCBHC locations.
 This shall be communicated in languages/formats appropriate for individuals seeking services who have Limited English Proficiency (LEP), literacy barriers, or disabilities.

-The fee schedule(s) must be submitted and approved by the Office(s).
+The fee schedule(s) must be submitted and approved by OMH and OASAS.

-CCBHCs and DCOs shall obtain from each Individual, prior to treatment, a release permitting the CCBHC to disclose Individual’s clinical records to DCOs, other providers and Payers and permitting CCBHC and Payers to re-disclose patient information to Related Organizations to the extent necessary for referral and treatment, payment for services, and support with health related social needs and quality assurance.
-CCBHC shall immediately notify other parties if the Individual revokes or modifies any consent to disclosure of health information.
-Such release does not preclude authorized disclosure permitted by state or federal law.
+CCBHCs and DCOs shall obtain from each Individual, prior to treatment, a release permitting the CCBHC to disclose individual’s clinical records to DCOs, other providers and payers and permitting CCBHC and payers to re-disclose patient information to related organizations to the extent necessary for referral and treatment, payment for services, and support with health related social needs and quality assurance.
+CCBHC shall immediately notify other parties if the individual revokes or modifies any consent to disclosure of health information.
+Such release does not preclude authorized disclosure permitted by State or Federal law.

-The CCBHC shall be enrolled as a Medicaid provider and certified as a CCBHC provider, jointly by the Offices.
-Further, the CCBHC is required to participate in SAMHSA Behavioral Health Treatment Locator or its successor survey.
+The CCBHC shall be enrolled as a Medicaid provider and certified as a CCBHC provider, jointly by OMH and OASAS.
+Further, the CCBHC is required to participate in Substance Abuse and Mental Health Services Administration (SAMHSA) Behavioral Health Treatment Locator or its successor survey.

 The CCBHC must have an Electronic Health Record (EHR) that has the capacity to collect, report, and track encounter, outcome, and quality data.
-CCBHCs must collect and report the Clinic-Collected and State-Collected quality measures identified as required by the Offices.
+CCBHCs must collect and report the Clinic-Collected and State-Collected quality measures identified as required by OMH and OASAS.

-CCBHCs shall continue to develop, implement, and maintain a continuous quality improvement (CQI) plan for provided services that is effective throughout the life of the CCBHC.
+CCBHCs shall continue to develop, implement, and maintain a Continuous Quality Improvement (CQI) plan for provided services that is effective throughout the life of the CCBHC.
 The Medical Director must be involved in areas of the CQI plan surrounding quality of medical care, including primary care coordination and integration.

 Care coordination.